wichtounet/rust-etl/README.md

 ### SIMD and Generics

 Rust has multiple SIMD library, including `std::simd` in the standard library itself (curently experimental).
 This works well and is very complete.
 But there is *one major issue*: It does not work well at all with generic code.
 I have been trying to get a generic kernel optimized with SIMD  but without much success.
 Some of the things work relatively well, but many operations are gated behind `SimdFloat` and `SimdInt`, like `reduce_sum`.
 As a result, the code can only be generic for integers or float, not both, which is highly inconvenient in a library like this.

+I could potentially use a custom trait for that and return a `Box<dyn MySimdType>` but this kinds of defeat the purpose of vectorization which is all about speed.